KHEngineering/RoboRio/vision/cameratest.md

 ## 5.2.1.1 640x480 Baseline processing

+We ran the same test as above, but with a 640x480 image captured from the Axis.
 Below is the sample image we used for the test.

 <img src="../Images/image640x480.jpg">

 Just as before We ran the test for two cases:
  - With X11 forwarding enabled
- - Without X11 forwading enabled
+ - Without X11 forwarding enabled

  Below is a plot of how long each processing loop took to execute without X11 (blue) and with X11 (red).